kynan/fenics-at-imperial-2012/slides.md

 ... as the greatest opportunities are at the highest abstraction level

 ## Harness the power of DSLs
-... for generative, instead of transformative optimisation
+... for generative, instead of transformative optimisations

 !SLIDE left